webmonger/gdkdemo/README.md

-Glass Development Kit (GDK) Playground
+GDK Playground
 =======

-`GDK Demo` is a collection of GDK sample apps and example code.
+`GDK Demo` is a collection of Glass Development Kit sample apps and example code.
 You can quickly test new GDK API features using the sample Glassware.

 Refer to [the official GDK doc](https://developers.google.com/glass/develop/gdk/index)